mmorys/Code2Prompt-CLI/memory-bank/systemPatterns.md

 # System Patterns

 ## Current Architecture Overview
-code2prompt-cli is a Python CLI application that will integrate with the code2prompt-rs library (Rust-based) to provide codebase-to-LLM prompt generation functionality.
+code2prompt-cli is a Python CLI application that integrates with the code2prompt-rs library (Rust-based) to provide codebase-to-LLM prompt generation functionality.
+The CLI is fully implemented and functional.

 ## Planned Technical Decisions
 1. **CLI Framework**: Click for command-line argument parsing